lynnwallenstein/lynn.io-source-grunt/app/about.md

 ![Lynn Wallenstein][photo]

-I am a 34 year old web designer/developer who specializes in open standards, accessibility and user experience... basically I make things pretty(er), play with CSS/Sass and all kinds of nifty front end stuff.
+I am a 35 year old web designer/developer who specializes in open standards, accessibility and user experience... basically I make things pretty(er), play with CSS/Sass and all kinds of nifty front end stuff.

 I am a Developer Superhero at [GitHub][github] (yep, that is really my title).

-I am currently living in [Washington, DC][foursquare] and have lived in New Jersey, San Francisco Bay Area, Las Vegas and Maryland.
+I am currently living in [San Francisco][foursquare] and have lived in New Jersey, Silicon Valley, Las Vegas, Maryland and Washington DC.

 I am a [(very) amateur photographer][flickr], [electro music fan][lastfm] and [avid reader of non-fiction literature][goodreads].